AIME Machine Learning Framework Container Management

 cons

-• can get messy and confusing without conventions
+• can become disorganized and confusing without proper management

 💡